publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schIV/m__us_usc_t25_s1660a.md

     (b) __Goals of grant__

-        Each grant made pursuant to subsection (a) of this section shall set forth the goals to be accomplished pursuant to the grant.
+        Each grant made pursuant to subsection (a) shall set forth the goals to be accomplished pursuant to the grant.
 The goals shall be specific to each grant as agreed to between the Secretary and the grantee.

     (c) __Criteria__

-    The Secretary shall establish criteria for the grants made under subsection (a) of this section, including criteria relating to the—
+    The Secretary shall establish criteria for the grants made under subsection (a), including criteria relating to the—

         (1) size of the urban Indian population;